Is CPU Water Cooling Worth It?

 If you’re going for a custom loop, there are so many things you can customize, like the type of tubing, the color of tubing and liquid, pump, fittings, and more.

-AIOs don’t offer much customization, but you can choose between various unique AIO models.
-For example, Corsair’s Elite LCD series comes with an LCD screen (on the pump) which you can use to display anything from gifs to system metrics.
+AIOs don’t offer much personalization, but you can choose between different distinct AIO models.
+For instance, Corsair’s Elite LCD series comes with an LCD screen (on the pump) which you can use to showcase anything from gifs to system metrics.

 CPU LCD screen